yisiox/tp/docs/UserGuide.md

    Begin by locating and clicking into the command input box within the AssetBook interface.

 2. **Find out what is John's Index**:
-   Firstly, using the previous command Find, we can find out what index John contact is by seeing the number beside his contact.
+   Firstly, using the previous command `find`, we can find out what index John has by checking the number beside his name.
-In our case he is located index 1.
+   In this case he has index 1.
 <p align="center">
   <img src="images/tutorial-edit-1.png" style="width: 90%;">
 </p>